-All information relating to the SAF including business case templates and guidance and information about the Change Control process, can be found here: Intranet: Single Assurance Framework | WMCA Internet: Single Assurance Framework (wmca.org.uk)
+All information relating to the SAF including business case templates and guidance and information about the Change Control process, can be found here: Intranet: SAF Change Requests Internet: Single Assurance Framework (wmca.org.uk)

 A suite of training courses is also available on Learning Pool that you can access here.
-Some of this training is mandatory for all employees.
+PowerPoint training slides are also available on request.